-There is an increasing appreciation for the role beneficial bacteria play in the health of humans.
-“Probiotics” is one name given to bacteria that potentially improve health by means of their actions in the alimentary canal.
-As a result of numerous clinical trials, probiotics have become one of the hottest categories of nutritional supplements and an area ripe for further innovation and advancement.
+There is an increasing appreciation of the role beneficial bacteria play in the health of humans.
+As a result, probiotics have become one of the hottest categories of nutritional supplements and an area ripe for further innovation and advances.

-Glycostat® favorably influences the survival of common beneficial organisms found in the human intestines and works in concert with these organisms to benefit larger health concerns.
-Glycostat® is significantly unique in this regard such that it has been featured in patent applications, specifically Taiwan Patent (6663-001ATW) and Chinese Patent (6663-001ACN).
-These two applications cover the use of Glycostat® as a synbiotic with common probiotic organisms such as Lactobacillus plantarum, Lactobacillus rhamnosus, Streptococcus thermophilus, Lactobacillus paracasei, and Lactobacillus fermentum for lowering body weight and improving the binding and excretion of cholesterol.
+Glycostat® is significantly unique in this regard such that it has been featured in a pair of foreign patent applications filed by Greengo Biomedical International (Taiwan) – Taiwan Patent (6663-001ATW) and Chinese Patent (6663-001ACN).
+These two applications cover the use of Glycostat® as a 5synbiotic with common probiotic organisms such as Lactobacillus plantarum, Lactobacillus rhamnosus, Streptococcus thermophlius, Lactobacillus paracasei, and Lactobacillus fermentum for lowering body weight and improving the binding and excretion of cholesterol.